ibm-cloud-docs/schematics/lamp-usecase.md

 ## Executing the playbook by using command line
 {: #lamp-stack-execute}

-Following steps leads to complete the use case:
+After the pre-requisite is completed, follow these steps to complete the use case:

 1. Use the GitHub repository, [Ansible playbook for the LAMP stack components](https://github.com/Cloud-Schematics/lamp-simple), and view the `YAML` file.
 For more information, about playbook creation refer to [create playbook](/docs/schematics?topic=schematics-create-playbooks).